Samsung/tizen-docs/docs/application/dotnet/guides/nui/layer.md

 ## Layer Specific Properties

- - `Behavior` : Layer behavior, which can be `LayerUI` (default), or `Layer3D`
+ - `Behavior` : Specifies the behavior of the layer.
+The value can be `LayerUI` (default), or `Layer3D`.
- - `ChildCount` : To get the number of children held by the layer
+ - `ChildCount` : To get the number of children the layer holds.
- - `Depth` : To query the depth of the layer
+ - `Depth` : To query the depth of the layer.
- - `Name` : To set or get the layer's name
+ - `Name` : To set or get the name of the layer.
- - `Opacity` : To retrieve and set the layer's opacity
+ - `Opacity` : To retrieve and set the opacity of the layer.
- - `Viewport` : To set the viewport( in window coordinate )
+ - `Viewport` : To set the viewport( in window coordinate ) of the layer.
- - `Visibility` : To retrieve and set the layer's visibility
+ - `Visibility` : To retrieve and set the visibility of the layer.

 ### Re-ordering layers